Facing Charges for Intoxication Assault in Assault?

 Enhanced Penalties for Intoxication Assault

-Under the law of Texas, there are certain circumstances that call for enhanced penalties under intoxication assault.
+Under Texas law, there are circumstances that call for enhanced penalties for intoxication assault.
 They include:

 - Causing serious body injuries to an officer that was that was performing his or her official tasks like a peace officer, police officer, or firefighter.